carolgilabert/carols-blog/src/posts/site-rebuild-microformats.md

 This is a pretty good starting point for layering more IndieWeb functionality onto my site.
 I'll probably do some basic styling next, and then re-implement IndieAuth.

 It might happen next week, or next year, but it's coming.
 See you then! 😄

+---
+Edits:
+* added a missing p-name class on the title tag in the feeds code sample
+* changed the p-description class in the post code sample to a p-summary, to align with the feed properties